WolframResearch/WolframWebEngineForPython/README.md

 1. All files with extensions '.m', '.mx', '.wxf', '.wl' will be evaluated in the Kernel using [GenerateHTTPResponse](https://reference.wolfram.com/language/ref/GenerateHTTPResponse.html) on the content of the file.
 2. Any other file will be served as static content.
-3. If the request path corresponds to a directory on disk, the server will search for a file named index.m in that directory.
+3. If the request path corresponds to a directory on disk, the server will search for a file named index.wl in that directory.
 This convention can be changed with the --index option.

 Create an application by running the following code in your current location: